 aroline has been training conservators, volunteers and library and archive professionals since 1989.
-She became NADFAS’s adviser and trainer in 1992 and in the same year became the National Trust’s adviser on libraries conservation, part of which is to deliver training to volunteers, property staff and conservators across the National Trust.
+She became The Arts Society’s (formerly NADFAS) adviser and trainer in 1992 and in the same year became the National Trust’s adviser on libraries conservation, part of which is to deliver training to volunteers, property staff and conservators across the National Trust.
 Caroline also provides training for a range of other clients, including the British Library, where, since 2003, she has been delivering courses on packing and moving collections, cleaning libraries and archives and recognising, identifying and understanding the causes of damage and how to address them.
-She recently ran a course for the Institute of Conservation (ICON) on packing, storage and environmental issues, which, like all the courses she runs, is tailored to the needs of the client.
+She recently lectured for Book and Paper Group of the Institute of Conservation (ICON) on the challenges of working in situ, rather than in a studio, based on her work for the National Trust.

 Types of training: